On the Real Zeroes of Half-integral Weight Hecke Cusp Forms: The Strategy

 \subsection{Organisation of the article}

 This paper is organised as follows.
-In Section $5.$ we gather basic facts about half-integral weight modular forms and other auxiliary results we need.
-In Section $6.$ we show how to reduce the question of finding real zeroes to studying the sign changes of the Fourier coefficients.
-The next sections are devoted to the proofs of Lemmas \ref{second-moment-with-average} and \ref{fourth-moment-with-average}.
-These are then used to prove Propositions \ref{Prop1} and \ref{Prop2} from which Theorem \ref{main-theorem} is deduced.
-In Section $11.$ the proof Theorem \ref{second-main-theorem} is completed by studying sign changes using the ideas from multiplicative number theory.
+In Section $5$ we gather basic facts about half-integral weight modular forms and other auxiliary results we need.
+In Section $6$ we prove a result that reduces the question of finding real zeroes to studying sign changes of the Fourier coefficients.
+Lemmas \ref{second-moment-with-average} and \ref{fourth-moment-with-average} are proved in Sections $7$ and $8$, respectively.
+These are then used in Section $9$ to prove Propositions \ref{Prop1} and \ref{Prop2} from which Theorem \ref{main-theorem} is deduced in the same section.
+In Section $10$ Proposition \ref{non-vanishing} is proved and the proof of Theorem \ref{second-main-theorem} is completed by studying sign changes of Fourier coefficients using ideas from multiplicative number theory.